 Sometimes, non-Christians think that it is dangerous to hold beliefs too strongly.
 But I think what really matters is the content of the belief – some beliefs are false and some are true – you want to believe the true beliefs as strongly as you can, as long as the evidence warrants it.
 In Christianity, I am absolutely obligated to treat people with whom I disagree with respect and gentleness (1 Pet 3:15-16).
 The more convinced I am about that belief, the better my opponents will be treated.
 A stronger belief in Christianity means more tolerance for those who disagree.

-This problem of being offended by truth claims is especially common with people who are raised to think that their religion is a racial, national or cultural identity.
-They haven’t thought anything through, or considered any alternatives, and they think that if you tell them they are wrong on matters of fact that somehow this amounts to some sort of racism, intolerance or prejudice.
+I got this “you’re mean” reaction a lot from people who are raised to think that their religion is a racial, national or cultural identity.
+They think that if you tell them they are wrong on matters of fact that somehow this amounts to some sort of racism or prejudice.
 You make factual claims, and they hear discrimination.
 But that’s not how Christians think of religion – we only care if it’s true or not – just like we care whether the claims of history or science are true or not.
-For many non-Christians, religion is not about truth at all but about personal preferences – and they cannot understand why Christians say that they have to go to Hell for having the wrong personal preferences.
-You have to tell them that religion is about truth, and that people displease God because they don’t know what is true, and they don’t want to know what is true.
-Then they understand why you are disagreeing with them and you can have a conversation about what is true.
+We not trying to be mean, any more than it’s mean to say things like “water boils at 100 C”.
+That’s just the way it is, and we’re more than happy to discuss the reasons why we think that, and to look at your reasons to see why you don’t think that.